Richard Harris (television writer): Career

 Beginning around 1971, Harris turned his earlier comedic ambitions towards the stage.
 The majority of his comedic work, even if it later ended up film, derives from his career as a theatre dramatist.
 Throughout the 1970s, a new play of his would be produced almost annually.
 Though the frequency of his stage work slowed in later decades, his plays continued to debut into the early part of the 21st century.

 While the majority of his career has been spent as a freelancer, he has been an occasional script editor, with shows such as Hazell.

 He is an intermittent radio dramatist, and won the Giles Cooper Award for adapting his television script Is It Something I Said? in 1978.
-One of his plays, Stepping Out,The New York Times has appeared in three different versions, ultimately allowing him the opportunity of a musical film adaptation released in 1991.
+One of his plays, Stepping Out, has appeared in three different versions, ultimately allowing him the opportunity of a musical film adaptation released in 1991.

 Harris has taken a number of literary characters and adapted them into ongoing series.
 The longest running of these are A Touch of Frost and The Last Detective, but he has also converted works including Mark Twain's The Prince and the Pauper into limited-run serials.
-He has also converted non-English sources into English drama, including his play, The Last Laugh, which derives from a Japanese work, and his adaptation of a Norwegian source into the dual-language film, Orions belte.
-The latter won the inaugural Amanda for Best Norwegian Film in 1985.

 Because Harris is a near contemporary of the Irish actor Richard St. John Harris, his writing credits are sometimes erroneously ascribed.

+Adaptations

+Harris has adapted foreign works into English drama, such The Last Laugh, adapted from Kōki Mitani's 1996 play University of Laughs.
+He also adapted the Norwegian novel Orion's Belt into the dual-language film of the same name, which went on to win the inaugural Amanda for Best Norwegian Film in 1985.